 Jack of all trades, master of none

-Blockchain platforms like Ethereum and Bitcoin, which although have pitiful performance, provide a level of trustless security and liquidity that AWS will never be able to provide.
+It is true that blockchains like Ethereum and Bitcoin have pitiful performance, yet they provide a level of trustless security and liquidity that AWS will never be able to provide.
 These core properties are what sets blockchain apart from other technologies.

 EOS attempts to fix the scaling problems of existing blockchains in order to create a highly scalable and easy-to-use blockchain ready for widespread adoption.
 However, its ease of use, performance, and scalability comes with an expensive tradeoff: centralization.
-Although the technology has high potential, there is also a risk that it ends up being a jack of all trades but a master of none.
+Don’t get me wrong, the technology has high potential, but there is also a risk that it ends up being a jack of all trades and a master of none.

 Some call EOS the Ethereum killer.
 I disagree.
 I believe they serve very different use cases and can coexist.